[Part 2] REST API Components & How to read them

 The majority of what you need to know about APIs are related to HTTP and it’s components.
 We can broadly bucket the components into the API Request and API Response:

-Components of an API Request and API Response
+Components of API Request and API Response

 API Request